Khan/engblog/src/posts/copy-pasting-more-than-just-text.md

-title: "Copy-Pasting More Than Just Text"
+title: "Copy-pasting more than just text"
 published_on: August 31, 2015
 author: Sam Lau
 team: Web Frontend